chenlab-uva/InteractiveRelatednessPlots/README.md

 <img src="https://github.com/chenlab-uva/InteractiveRelatednessPlots/blob/main/viewFamily/viewfamily_2.png" width="854" height="480">

-Also, we can explore the family relatedness under a practical family size.
+Also, we can explore the family relatedness under a particular family size.
 And then choose a family of that family size.

 <img src="https://github.com/chenlab-uva/InteractiveRelatednessPlots/blob/main/viewFamily/viewfamily_3.png" width="854" height="480">